brodderickrodriguez/cassowary/docs/topics/theory.rst

     # Define the constraint
     constraint = x1 + 3 * x2 <= 4 * x3 + 2

-In this example, `constraint` holds the defintion for the constraint system.
+In this example, `constraint` holds the definition for the constraint system.
 Although the statement uses the Python comparison operator `<=`, the result is *not* a boolean.
 The comparison operators `<=`, `<`, `>=`, `>`, and `==` have been overridden for instances of :class:`~cassowary.Variable` to enable you to